Persecution of Hazaras in Quetta: Response

 Various advocacy groups, such as the Hazara People International Network, have been formed to publicise the situation and promote opposition to it.
 The Hazara diaspora in Australia, Western Europe and North America have also joined these protests from time to time.
 Haji Mohammad Mohaqiq, the political leader of the Hazara in Afghanistan, has also expressed solidarity with the Hazara community in Quetta.

-The persecution carried out against the Hazara have been documented by the United Nations, Amnesty International, Human Rights Watch, Asian Human Rights Commission, Human Rights Commission of Pakistan and Afghanistan Independent Human Rights Commission.
+The persecution carried out against the Hazara has been documented by the United Nations, Amnesty International, Human Rights Watch, Asian Human Rights Commission, Human Rights Commission of Pakistan and Afghanistan Independent Human Rights Commission.

 Former Balochistan chief minister Aslam Raisani was asked to resign by protesters after Mastung Massacre.
-Mahmood Khan Achakzai, and Sardar Akhtar Mengal condemned the killings and demanded that the Pakistani security establishment take stern action against those involved in terrorism and acts of violence against civilians.
+Senior politicians Mahmood Khan Achakzai, and Sardar Akhtar Mengal condemned the killings and demanded that the security establishment take stern action against those involved in terrorism and acts of violence against civilians.

 Hazaras have also asked the government to deploy soldiers in Quetta to provide them protection from the attacks.
 Many Hazaras demanded that Pakistan army should take control of the province.

-In response, many members and leaders of Lashkar-e Jhangvi (LeJ) have been killed in military operations conducted by the army and the police.
+In response, many members and leaders of Lashkar-e Jhangvi (LeJ) have been killed in operations conducted by the army and the police.